 British Council International School Award

-Ballyclare High School in County Antrim has been awarded the British Council’s prestigious International School Award for the sixth consecutive time in recognition of its work to bring the world into the classroom for an unprecedented 8th time.
+Ballyclare High School has been awarded the British Council’s prestigious International School Award in recognition of its work to bring the world into the classroom for an unprecedented 8th time.